 These positive contributions were a drop in the bucket of hurtful insults sent his way.
 In typical internet fashion, people started tagging him in ISIS recruiting videos and saying things like this.

 They also re-posted photos of Dan without his beard which are highly troubling and not complimentary of his looks.

 I will admit I laughed, a lot, at many of these titles (“Mein Kampf” especially) but that no beard photo just….Jesus dude.
 I would not have guessed that.
 What started as a harmless, fun social media contest turned into an exhaustive examination of his character flaws.

 Why Did He Subject Himself to this?

 This may be a case of Dan correlating Instagram activity with adulation.
-Maybe he thought he was universally loved outside of the young, angry men demographic.
+Maybe he thought he was universally adored outside of the young, angry male demographic.
 That everybody adored his attempts at making them envy his lifestyle and portray the image of a “real man” in today’s society.